4 of Florida’s 5 largest school districts to require masks | WTOP

 School boards in Palm Beach, Miami-Dade and Hillsborough counties voted Wednesday to join Broward and Alachua in requiring students to wear facial coverings unless they get a doctor’s note.
 With Orange County still allowing an easy parental opt-out, four of Florida’s five largest districts are now defying Gov. Ron DeSantis’ ban on strict mask mandates.

-Hillsborough, which also began its school year last week, also changed its policy during an emergency meeting Wednesday after tallying 2,058 confirmed cases of COVID-19 and sending more than 10,000 students into isolation due to infection or quarantine due to exposure.
+Hillsborough, which also began its school year last week, also changed its policy during an emergency meeting Wednesday after tallying 2,058 confirmed cases of COVID-19 and sending more than 10,000 students into isolation because of infection or quarantine because of exposure.

+Asked about the decision of the school board in Hillsborough County, DeSantis defended his stance that parents should continue to decide for their children.

+“They had allowed the parents to make the decision and have an ability to opt out and that’s how school started,” DeSantis said.
+“They reneged on that and basically took the decision out of the parents’ hands.”

-Statewide, Florida reported 23,335 new Covid-19 infections for Tuesday, the U.S. Centers for Disease Control and Prevention said.
-The U.S. Department of Health and Human Services dashboard reported 17,096 hospitalizations of COVID-19 patients.
+Statewide, Florida reported 23,335 new COVID-19 infections for Tuesday, the U.S. Centers for Disease Control and Prevention said.
+The U.S. Department of Health and Human Services dashboard reported 16,973 hospitalizations of COVID-19 patients Thursday.

 DeSantis, a Republican, also is in an escalating power struggle with the Democratic White House.
 After President Joe Biden ordered possible legal action Wednesday, the U.S. Education Department raised the possibility of using its civil rights arm against Florida and other Republican-led states that have blocked public health measures meant to protect students.